This course may be available through clearing

 - Enjoy a life-changing year abroad, studying in France, Germany or Spain - and learn a new language in the process.

-- Study at the birthplace of chemical engineering: Manchester, at the university ranked fifth for chemical engineering in the UK, and 22nd in the world (QS World University Rankings 2020).
+- Study at the birthplace of chemical engineering: Manchester, at the university ranked 5th for chemical engineering in the UK, and 8th in Europe (QS World University Rankings 2021).

 - Get hands-on in one of the largest purpose-built pilot scale laboratories in Europe.